anthonyjdella/rcs-unlocked/README.md

 Output: `Content SID: HX4c3e08a18d3f05b564a226badf638cf7`

-Next, send the message to a user.
+Next, send the carousel message to a user.

 <details>
   <summary>Click to view the code</summary>